Main Content

 Test Suite

 This example includes eight tests that automate testing the model to verify each of the requirements are met.
 To see how these tests are implemented, click the Open Test Suite shortcut in the Project Shortcut tab.
 This opens the test suite in the Test Manager.
 Each test is responsible to verify a subset of the requirements are met by running the test harness on a given Test Sequence scenario.
-If all verify statements are verified, the test passes.
+If all verify statements are true, the test passes.

 To run the complete test suite, select i2cMagnetometerDriverTests in the test browser, and click the Run.
 All tests pass.